529 Plan Tax Benefits

 The Comptroller of the State of New York and the New York State Higher Education Services Corporation are the Program Administrators and are responsible for implementing and administering the Advisor-Guided Plan.
 Neither the State of New York nor its agencies insures accounts or guarantees the principal deposited therein or any investment returns on any amount or investment portfolio.

 Ascensus Broker Dealer Services, LLC and Ascensus Investment Advisors, LLC (formerly Upromise Investments, LLC and Upromise Investments Advisors, LLC) serve as Program Manager and Recordkeeping and Servicing Agent, respectively, and are responsible for day-to-day operations, including effecting transactions.
 J.P.
 Morgan Investment Management Inc. serves as the Investment Manager.
 J.P.
-Morgan Asset Management is the marketing name for the asset management businesses of JPMorgan Chase & Co.
-JPMorgan Distribution Services, Inc. markets and distributes the Advisor-Guided Plan.
-JPMorgan Distribution Services, Inc. is a member of FINRA/SIPC.
+Morgan Asset Management is the marketing name for the asset management businesses of JPMorgan Chase & Co. and its affiliates worldwide.
+J.P.
+Morgan Funds are distributed by JPMorgan Distribution Services, Inc.; member of FINRA.

 New York's 529 College Savings Program includes two separate 529 plans.
 The Advisor-Guided Plan is sold exclusively through financial advisors who have entered into Advisor-Guided Plan selling agreements with JPMorgan Distribution Services, Inc. You may also participate in the Direct Plan, which is sold directly by the Program and offers lower fees.
 However, the investment options available under the Advisor-Guided Plan are not available under the Direct Plan.
 The fees and expenses of the Advisor-Guided Plan include compensation to the financial advisor.
 Be sure to understand the options available before making an investment decision.